jrmarks11/dotfilesv2/README.md

 # Dot files

-I use vim tmux and zsh.
+I use nvim tmux and zsh.

-My vim configuration relies heavily on fzf.
+My nvim configuration relies heavily on fzf.

 There are comments some places but this isn't very well documented.